Telmar acquires Helixa. Reach out to your Telmar rep for new and enhanced insights.

 ICO website: https://www.ico.org.uk

-15. Telmar Group Entities
+17. Telmar Group Entities

-We have set out below the Telmar Group Entities that we share personal data with in accordance with our intra-group data transfer agreement, further described in Section 9 above.
+We have set out below the Telmar Group Entities that we share personal data with in accordance with our intra-group data transfer agreement, as further described in Section 9 above.

 Telmar Group, Inc., a company incorporated in Delaware, with offices at 75 Varick Street, New York, NY 10013.